awesome-workshop/docker-cms/_episodes/03-cvmfs_containers.md

 available at build time, which cannot be achieved with 'vanilla' docker commands.

 > Up until October 2023 one could build containers with CVMFS mounted at build time in the
-> GitLab CI via the use of dedicated, so called *docker-provileged* GitLab runners.
+> GitLab CI via the use of dedicated, so called *docker-provileged*, GitLab runners.
 > These runners, however, have been decommissioned, see [here](https://cern.service-now.com/service-portal?id=outage&n=OTG0078219).
 > Since then, the recommended way to build docker images needing CVMFS at build time is via `kaniko`.
 {: .discussion}